-Section 1.
-Amendments to this Constitution are proposed by the Academic Senate by majority vote.
+Section 1: Amendments to this Constitution are proposed by the Academic Senate by majority vote.

 Section 2.
 Amendments may be ratified by the Academic Senate, by two-thirds vote, at a meeting subsequent to the meeting that voted the proposal.
+Amendments may be adopted by two-thirds of the Academic Senate, provided that the proposed amendment has been proposed at a prior meeting as provided in Section 1.